microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/Introduction.md

 The following describes the basic steps for creating a "Hello World" Node.js Ambrosia app:

 1) In a single .ts file (for example, myAPI.ts), define the first few methods that you want to be callable - either by other instances, or by the local instance (as a self-call).
-You only need one method to start (and it only needs to be a stub) with since you can add more methods over time as you continue development of the app.
-Self-calls are an important part of most Ambrosia apps, since this is how an app itself makes changes to app state in a deterministic way (further, there is no requirement that an Immortal instance has to talk to any instances other than itself).
+You only need one method to start (and it only needs to be a stub) since you can add more methods over time as you continue development of the app.
+Self-calls are an important part of most Ambrosia apps, since this is how an app makes changes to its app state in a deterministic way (further, there is no requirement that an Immortal instance has to talk to any instances other than itself).

 2) Decorate the methods (and types) you want to "publish" (ie. that you want to be available to be called by any instance) with an `@ambrosia` JSDoc tag, for example:
    ````TypeScript